-- 1 Click Window ▶ Dockers ▶ Object styles. - 2 In the Object styles docker, open the styles or styles sets folder that contains a specific style or style set. - 3 Right-click the style or style set, and choose Select objects using style.
+- 1 Click Window Dockers Object Styles. - 2 In the Object Styles docker, open the styles or styles sets folder that contains a specific style or style set. - 3 Right-click the style or style set, and choose Select Objects Using Style.

-Breaking the link between objects and styles or style sets
+Break the link between objects and styles or style sets